elucian/bee/syntax/composite.md

 ** call constructor
 make test := foo(1,1);
-** run bar() method using object test as dot qualifier apply test.bar;
+** run bar() method using object test as dot qualifier rule main(): apply test.bar;
   fail if test.a ≠ 1; //verify attribute a
   fail if test.b ≠ 1; //verify attribute b
+return;
 ```

 **See also:**